hoene/libmysofa/README.md

 mysofa_getfilter_short(hrtf, x, y, z, leftIR, rightIR, &leftDelay, &rightDelay);
 ```
 and then delay the audio signal by leftDelay and rightDelay samples and do a FIR filtering with leftIR and rightIR.
-Alternative, if you are using float values for the filtering, call.
+Alternative, if you are using float values for the filtering, call
 ```
 float leftIR[filter_length]; // [-1. till 1]
 float rightIR[filter_length];